florib779/Roon/articles/grooming-music-collection.md

    1. Sometimes it is better to wait a while before buying a newly released album.
 In some cases an album is offered in CD quality and later in a higher quality.
 2. Lowest Price
 3. Bonus Tracks
-4. Remastered (is not always better than the original)
+4. Remastered (is not always better than the original recording)

 Now it's time for tagging the music files.
 It's not really necessary, because Roon already has a very good detection mechanism.
 However, I made the experience that the manual tagging partly brings better results.
 There is also the possibility to add an album that is not yet in the Musicbrainz database, so that it can be identified by Roon.
 Of course there is also the possibility to automate the tagging with a software like [Beets](http://beets.io/), but I do not know if this gives someone the possibility to add an album to the [MusicBrainz](https://musicbrainz.org/) database.
 In addition, I think it's better if a person has spotted the data for an album.